backend security series

 Intro # Any set of security controls deployed in your infrastructure may fail.
 Given enough pressure, some controls will certainly fail.
 No surprises here, but the question is – how to build our systems to make security incidents less damaging in case of a failure of some components?
 How to prevent data leaks even in case of a successful data breach?
 Building security tools , we strive towards defense in depth approach.

 Article updated in 2019.
 Previously in the series...
-Previously, we’ve talked about classic design patterns in backend data security, then about key management goals and techniques.
+Previously, we’ve talked about design patterns best practices in backend security, then about key management goals and techniques.
 It is important to understand that database security evolved with system administration techniques and programming demands, with cryptography and access controls being complementary features, rather than cornerstones.
 In classic designs, there are two important drawbacks: Trust tokens: they rely on storing trust tokens somewhere inside the infrastructure;

-Intro Frequently overlooked, much less hyped than quantum computers breaking trapdoor functions, managing keys is actually the most important part of building a security system.
+Key management in security system Frequently overlooked, much less hyped than quantum computers breaking trapdoor functions, managing keys is actually the most important part of building a security system.
 Secret keys, public-private key pairs, passwords and other factors of authentication are the control vessels within security system.
 In this article, we will go through basic key management concepts, explain some important ideas for next articles and provide some practical advice you can start implementing within your application tomorrow.